 Output

-The AI gives you a three-line haiku that follows the traditional 5-7-5 syllable format.
-It’s short, but it’s built to capture a feeling, moment, or image that matches the inputs you gave.
+The AI creates a three-line haiku using the classic 5-7-5 syllable pattern.
+It may be short, but it is designed to capture a feeling, a moment, or an image that matches your input.

-If you entered a topic or mood, the haiku reflects that in its language and tone.
-If you added a word or phrase, the AI tries to work it in naturally.
-If you left everything blank, the result is based on the AI’s own creative training—still following haiku rules, but with a theme it chooses on its own.
+If you gave it a topic or mood, the haiku will reflect that in its language and tone.
+If you included a word or phrase, the AI will try to weave it in smoothly.
+And if you left everything blank, it will still create something based on what it has learned — always following the rules of haiku but choosing the theme itself.